FallenGameR/Books/tls_mastery/TLS_Mastery.md

 DER, PEM, CRT are different certificate encodings (like ASCII and UTF8), one can convert from one to another.

+- DER (Distinguished Encoding Rules) is a short binary encoding, common for the Certificate Revocation Lists
+- PEM (Privacy-Enhanced Mail) is a text encoding, can be used to setup certs via web UI

 ```bash
 # To read a certificate using particular encoding
 openssl x509 -in cert_file -inform der -text -noout